Introduction to 4 main vital signs

 Definition and explanation of terms related to vital signs

-Before delving into the specifics of 4 main vital signs, it is important to understand the terminology associated with them.
+Before delving into the specifics of 4 Vital Signs Terms, it is important to understand the terminology associated with them.
 Body temperature, pulse, respiration, and blood pressure are the 4 main vital signs that are routinely measured.

 These measurements provide valuable insights into the body’s functioning and serve as vital indicators of health or illness.
 Following are the key terms related to the vital signs directly or indirectly.